 Raymond James and its advisors do not offer tax or legal advice.
 You should discuss any tax or legal matters with the appropriate professional.
-Examples provided are hypothetical for illustration purpose only and do not represent an actual investment.
+Examples provided are hypothetical for illustration purposes only and do not represent an actual investment.

 The S&P 500 is an unmanaged index of 500 widely held stocks that is generally considered representative of the U.S. stock market.
-Inclusion of these indexes is for illustrative purposes only.
+The inclusion of these indexes is for illustrative purposes only.
 Indices are not available for direct investment.
 Any investor who attempts to mimic the performance of an index would incur fees and expenses which would reduce returns.

 Type of Accounts

 Contributions to a traditional IRA may be tax-deductible depending on the taxpayer’s income, tax-filing status, and other factors.
 Withdrawal of pre-tax contributions and/or earnings will be subject to ordinary income tax and, if taken prior to age 59 1/2, may be subject to a 10% federal tax penalty.